muhammadgudaji/GudajiROM/README.md

   •

 # What is GudajiROM?
-GGudajiROM is a private, unofficial custom ROM project for Samsung Galaxy devices, focused on delivering a clean, optimized experience built on the latest One UI firmware.
+GudajiROM is a private, unofficial custom ROM project for Samsung Galaxy devices, focused on delivering a clean, optimized experience built on the latest One UI firmware.
 It primarily targets Exynos 9810 platforms and is powered by a customized variant of the UN1CA build system.

 This ROM automates firmware extraction, patching, and image building into flashable packages — but remains a personal project, not intended for wide distribution.

 🔒 Disclaimer: This is an unofficial fork of UN1CA.
 Please do not disturb the original authors or contributors for help, issues, or support related to this ROM.

+ TO ALL THE PEOPLE WHO CONRTIBUTED TO THIS PROJECT AND THEIR NAME WASNT MENTIONED AND FEEL THAT THIS PROJECT IS KANGED, PLEASE YOU CAN ALWAYS TELL ME SO, I HAVE NO MEANS OR INENTIONS OF KANGINGING THIS OR WHATSOVER, THANKS FOR UNDERSTANDING.

 🙏 Credits
 Special thanks to the people and projects this ROM builds upon: